apache/cassandra/doc/source/getting_started/installing.rst

   <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__ or `OpenJDK 8 <http://openjdk.java.net/>`__.
 To
   verify that you have the correct version of java installed, type ``java -version``.

-- For using cqlsh, the latest version of `Python 2.7 <https://www.python.org/downloads/>`__.
+- For using cqlsh, the latest version of `Python 2.7 <https://www.python.org/downloads/>`__ or Python 3.6+.
 To verify that you have the correct version of Python installed, type ``python --version``.

 Installation from binary tarball files